Andy Warhol: Art market

+In 1970, screens and film matrixes that had been used to produce original Warhol works in the 1960s were taken to Europe for the production of Warhol screenprints under the name "Sunday B Morning".
+Warhol signed and numbered one edition of 250 before subsequent unauthorized unsigned versions were produced.
+The unauthorized works were the result of a falling out between Warhol and some of his New York City studio employees who went to Brussels where they produced work stamped with "Sunday B Morning" and "Add Your Own Signature Here".
+Since the works began as a collaboration, Warhol facilitated exact duplication by providing the photo negatives and precise color codes.
+Some of the unauthorized productions bore the markings "This is not by me, Andy Warhol".
+The most famous unauthorized reproductions are 1967 Marilyn Monroe portfolio screenprints.
+These "Sunday B Morning" Marilyn Monroe prints were among those still under production as of 2013.
+Art galleries and dealers also market Sunday B Morning reprint versions of several other screenprint works including Flowers, Campbell's Soup I, Campbell's Soup Cans II,Gold Marilyn Monroe Mao and Dollar bill prints.
+Although the original Sunday B Morning versions had black stamps on the back, by the 1980s, they switched to blue.

+In 1970, Warhol's painting Campbell's Soup Can With Peeling Label (1962) sold for $60,000 at an auction by Parke-Bernet Galleries.
+At the time it was the high price ever paid at a public auction for a work by a living American artist.

+In the 1970s, the price of a commissioned portrait by Warhol was $25,000, two for $40,000.
 The value of Andy Warhol's work has been on an endless upward trajectory since his death in 1987.
 In 2014, his works accumulated $569 million at auction, which accounted for more than a sixth of the global art market.
 However, there have been some dips.
-According to art dealer Dominique Lévy, "The Warhol trade moves something like a seesaw being pulled uphill: it rises and falls, but each new high and low is above the last one."
+According to art dealer Dominique Lévy: "The Warhol trade moves something like a seesaw being pulled uphill: it rises and falls, but each new high and low is above the last one."
 She attributes this to the consistent influx of new collectors intrigued by Warhol.
 "At different moments, you've had different groups of collectors entering the Warhol market, and that resulted in peaks in demand, then satisfaction and a slow down," before the process repeats another demographic or the next generation.

 In 1998, Orange Marilyn (1964), a depiction of Marilyn Monroe, sold for $17.3 million, which at the time set a new record as the highest price paid for a Warhol artwork.
 In 2007, one of Warhol's 1963 paintings of Elizabeth Taylor, Liz (Colored Liz), which was owned by actor Hugh Grant, sold for $23.7 million at Christie's.